6 Innovation & Idea Management Software (2025 Comparison)

 HYPE homepage: Excel at innovation with HYPE

-HYPE Innovation offers consulting services and software to support teams’ innovation strategies.
+HYPE Innovation offers consulting services and software to support teams’ innovation strategies and drive innovation.
 Their consultants meet with customers before onboarding to discover current challenges, create a workflow to support their strategy, and set up the platform around their requirements.

 The HYPE platform enables teams to create a comprehensive innovation ecosystem, where they can manage projects and rope in other users to get involved.